 Bitcoin is the most popular cryptocurrency.
 There are others accepted by some VPNs including Litecoin and Dogecoin but they are not nearly as popular as Bitcoin.
 For that reason a number of the leading VPN providers in the industry have added support for Bitcoin payments.
 Paying with a cryptocurrency gives you a higher degree of anonymity than using a credit card or PayPal.
+You can use a site like Coinbase to purchase bitcoin if haven’t done so yet.

 Bitcoin was the first cryptocurrency to catch the attention of the public and it continues to grow in popularity as more and more companies accept Bitcoin payments.
 The cryptocurrency is the brainchild of Satoshi Nakamoto.
 He shared the open-source code for Bitcoin in 2009.
 Since the payment system uses peer-to-peer (P2P) technology there is no bank in he middle.
 That is one reason the cyber currency is so popular for privacy services.